The "handedness" of language: Directional symmetry breaking of sign usage in words: Supplementary Information

 { \bf Robustness of results}\\

 An important consideration when quantifying the inequality of sign usage is the size of the signary, i.e., the number of visually distinct signs (sometimes referred to as `graphs'~\cite{Coulmas1996r}) that can be identified in each corpus.
 In several scripts, complex characters that are recognizably the compound of two or more basic characters are quite commonly used - as in the system of conjunct consonant signs or ligatures in the Devanagari script used for writing Hindi and other South Asian languages - and in principle, one could either consider these as separate signs or decompose them into the constituent signs, which will result in very different signary sizes.
 Also, Semitic scripts such as Arabic and Hebrew that are essentially consonantal alphabets often use diacritical marks for indicating vowel usage.
 In such cases, the same consonant is used in conjunction with different diacritics when the vowel following it is different.
 The signary size would depend upon whether these are considered to be distinct signs or not.
 In several other scripts, special marks can be used together with the vowels and consonants, e.g., the use of apostrophe to indicate the omission of one or more sounds in European languages such as French or German, and the use of a glottal stop marker ({\em 'okina}) in Hawaiian.
 Once again, whether these signs are treated as distinct elements or part of the associated letter will affect the signary size.
-We observe that although the numerical values of the Gini indices (and information entropy) can be affected by changes in the signary size, the asymmetry in terminal sign usage reported here is robust with respect to these choices about different conventions for identifying distinct signs constituting the signary for a given corpus.
+We observe that although the numerical values of the Gini indices (and information entropy) can be affected by changes in the signary size, the asymmetry in terminal sign usage reported here is robust with respect to these choices about different conventions for identifying distinct signs constituting the signary for a given corpus. \\ We have also examined our results for their dependence on corpus size, i.e., the number of words included in each database.
+As shown in Fig~\ref{fig4} in the main text (for English) and Fig~\ref{figs3} in Supplementary Information (for Persian), the scores for each language indicative of their asymmetry converge to a value which is relatively independent of the corpus size as the number of words included in the corresponding database is increased.
+We have explicitly checked that the scores for the different languages attain asymptotic values (for large enough database sizes) which are distinct from each other.
+Thus the variation of the scores for the different languages cannot be attributed to corpus size alone.\\

 { \bf Possible non-phonotactic mechanisms for emergence of asymmetry}\\